GeyserMC/GeyserWiki/_docs/geyser/anticheat-compatibility.md

 permalink: /geyser/anticheat-compatibility/
 ---

-Do note that this is a community-compiled list and is incomplete!
-If you wish to update or add to this list, feel free.
+<h3>The AntiCheats listed below have been categorized based on their compatibility with Geyser.
+This is a community-compiled list and does not indicate any endorsement from GeyserMC.
+Use them at your own risk!</h3>

 ### AntiCheat compatibility reports